-From time to time I encounter clients who struggle with co dependency and they often have no idea.
+From time to time I encounter clients who struggle with codependency and they often have no idea.

-In this post, I discuss two cognitive strategies, that people who struggle in saying no to people in their lives can start practicing right away.
+In this post, I discuss two cognitive strategies, that you can start practicing right away.

 ” Why not? ” She demanded.

 ” I never let others borrow my car, ” I responded, reluctant to go into any details.
 She responded by hissing under her breath with a dejected look on her face.
-We were class mates and this conversation was taking place in the school library.
+We were classmates and this conversation was taking place in the school library.

 I experienced a jolt of anger after she had said this, then I made a choice to do nothing and let the anger pass.
-I felt compelled to wish her good bye, but decided against it, since she had decided to break the rules of social courtesy.
+I felt compelled to wish her goodbye, but decided against it, since she had decided to break the rules of social courtesy.
 Later she would call me to apologize for her behavior and I would assure her that it was water under the bridge.

-struggle in saying no in their relationships.
-With the exception that they usually say yes, and suffer the consequences of going against their better judgment.
+So why is this story important?
+It’s important because I hear similar types of stories from people who struggle to say no in their relationships.
+However, they usually say yes, and then they suffer the consequences of going against their better judgment.

 So here are two strategies for you to practice in saying no, when you need to, regardless of how you feel.